zeux/zeux.github.io/_posts/2017-07-31-optimal-grid-rendering-is-not-optimal.md

 The results here are not what we'd expect.

-For NVidia, the best method is Striped with cache size 6 (this results in stripes that are 4 quads wide, or 5 vertices wide), with ATVR 1.53; Tipsify performs best at cache size 14 with ATVR 1.60; additionally, both striped and optimal reach ATVR >2 at cache size 11.
+For NVidia, the best method is Striped with cache size 6 (this results in strips that are 4 quads wide, or 5 vertices wide), with ATVR 1.53; Tipsify performs best at cache size 14 with ATVR 1.60; additionally, both striped and optimal reach ATVR >2 at cache size 11.

 AMD has similar results - the optimal method is Striped with cache size 8 (ATVR 1.21), Tipsify peaks at cache size 16 (ATVR 1.25).